-- Applications for entry to the examination must be submitted between the 1 September and the 30 November.
-Only candidates who have submitted completed applications and paid the non-refundable deposit by the closing date will be considered for acceptance to sit the examinations.
+- Applications for entry to the examination must be submitted between the 1st September and the 28th November.
+Only candidates who have submitted completed applications and paid the fee by the closing date will be considered for acceptance to sit the examinations.
 Applicants must submit

-- Certified copy of diploma / degrees, and a certified translated copy if not in English
+- Certified copy of diploma / degrees, and a certified translated copy if not in English./li>

-- One of the following, to have been completed within the two years previous to receipt of the completed application, as evidence of proficiency in the English Language
+- An original of one of the following, to have been completed within the two years previous to receipt of the completed application, as evidence of proficiency in the English Language

 ||7 or higher